 We are only reviewing the DBS Woman’s World Card here (the one on the right).
-That’s because of its 4 miles per dollar bonus rate for online transactions, which we’ll come to in detail later.
+That’s because of its 4 miles per dollar bonus rate for online transactions, which we’ll cover in detail later.

-Another concept to get your head around is that despite this being marketed as a female product, anyone can apply for one of these cards.
+Another concept to get your head around is that despite this being marketed as a product for female’s, anyone can apply for one of these cards.
 In case you’re a man feeling uncomfortable about pulling this out of your wallet for a purchase – don’t worry.

-As we attested to in the previous paragraph, your secret miles-earning card with its floral design will be hidden at home, since this one is only really any use for the high miles per dollar rate associated with online spending.
+As we attested to in the previous paragraph, your secret miles-earning card with its floral design will spend its life hidden away at home anyway, since this one is only really any use for the high miles per dollar rate associated with online spending.

 - Gender: Any!